 • Why I Stayed, Too: A Husband’s Focus on God Saves His Marriage, written by Trent Coroy

-“When this becomes the guiding impulse of our unions, when the glory of God becomes our primary focus and greatest love, husband and wives will track along a trajectory that is decidedly upward… Nothing cements a marriage like focusing on the glory of the Lord.
+“When this becomes the guiding impulse of our unions, when the glory of God becomes our primary focus and greatest love, husbands and wives will track along a trajectory that is decidedly upward… Nothing cements a marriage like focusing on the glory of the Lord.
 It is the tie that binds.”

-I whole-heartedly agree.
-It’s like what Dennis and Barbara Rainey wrote in their book, Moments With You”:
+We whole-heartedly agree.
+It’s like what Dennis and Barbara Rainey wrote in their book, Moments With You:

 “Most Christian marriages are patterned after the world, with a few threads of Christianity woven in.
 Couples know certain Bible verses.
 But few practice the Word of God and use it as the defining standard for their lives.
 If you want your marriage to become all that God intended, dig deeply into His Word.
 Let it become the source of your lives together.
 Pray for one another that you’ll abide together in Christ.”